seventhsu/col-de-turini/README.md

 col-de-turini forever changes Pyramid Solitaire by analysing the starting state of the game, building a tree of all possible places where move decisions could cause divergences in game traces, and calculating which path(s) win the game and score the most points.

-col-de-turini is written from scratch in C++.
+col-de-turini is written entirely from scratch in C++.